krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     (KDC_OPT_RENEWABLE_OK).

 **kdc_timesync**
-    If this flag is true, client machines will compute the difference between their time and the time returned by the KDC in the timestamps in the tickets and use this value to correct for an inaccurate system clock when requesting service tickets or authenticating to services.
+    The value of this relation must be an integer.
+If it is nonzero, client machines will compute the difference between their time and the time returned by the KDC in the timestamps in the tickets and use this value to correct for an inaccurate system clock when requesting service tickets or authenticating to services.
 This corrective factor is only used by the Kerberos library; it is not used to change the system clock.
-The default value is true.
+The default value is 1.

 **kdc_req_checksum_type**
     An integer which specifies the type of checksum to use for the KDC